Meov/box/sdk_build_sample/readme.txt

    apps using static libs:
         reference test_static local.Mk
-        1. using "make libtest_static" to compile a static lib
+        1. using "make libtest_static" to compile a static lib FIRST!
         2. using "make test_static" to compile a test app using static lib

 build your own apps: